- Visiting Chesapeake?

 Some people erroneously assume that most animals are turned into shelters because they are "bad" or something is wrong with them.
 Nothing could be further from the truth.
-Most animals arrive at shelters because owners lost them and don't look for them, or because owners did not realize what a responsibility owning a pet is, owners may be moving, families break up, or children are allergic, etc., etc. —All reasons that have nothing to do with what a wonderful pet the animal may be.
-Just look on our "Alumni Board" when you visit the shelter and see for yourself the wonderful animals that have found homes through our shelter.
+Most animals arrive at shelters because owners lost them and don't look for them, or because owners did not realize what a responsibility owning a pet is, owners may be moving, families break up, or children are allergic, etc., etc. — All reasons that have nothing to do with what a wonderful pet the animal may be.
+Just check out our Facebook page to see some of the wonderful animals that have been adopted us into their forever homes.

 What is the adoption process?

 Download an adoption application now:

 To adopt an animal, you must present valid identification showing your current residence.
 Persons convicted of cruelty, abuse or other serious animal ordinance violations may not adopt.
-Chesapeake Animal Services Unit reserves the right to refuse adoptions not in the best interest of the animal or community.
-You will be asked to sign an adoption contract promising to keep the animal only as a pet, to abide by the laws for the control and protection of animals.
-All dogs and cats must be spayed or neutered before transfer of custody to an adopter, unless there is a medical reason prohibiting surgery prior to adoption.
+Chesapeake Animal Services Unit reserves the right to refuse adoptions, not in the best interest of the animal or community.
+You will be asked to sign an adoption contract promising to keep the animal only as a pet and to abide by the laws for the control and protection of animals.
+All dogs and cats must be spayed or neutered before a transfer of custody to an

 How much does it cost to adopt?